Make-up packaging

 Recycle out of home

-Yes, some make-up packaging items can be recycled at some out of home recycling points - find out more below.
+Yes, some make-up packaging items can be recycled at some out-of-home recycling points and new doorstep collection schemes.
+Find out more below.

 - 1